soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [common stanzas](https://cabal.readthedocs.io/en/stable/cabal-package.html#common-stanzas)
 to group settings to be shared between different targets, so we don't have to repeat them for each target.

-In our case we've created a new common stanza (or block) called `common-settings` and defined the default language (Haskell has two standards, 98 and 2010), and instructed GHC to compile with `-Wall`.
+In our case, we've created a new common stanza (or block) called `common-settings` and defined the default language (Haskell has two standards, 98 and 2010), and instructed GHC to compile with `-Wall`.